 Download page: Kystall.

-Originally created for KDE, this icon set was ported to Windows and is the most popular icon set of all time at DeviantArt.
+Originally created for KDE, this icon set was ported to Windows and is one of the most popular icon sets of all time on DeviantArt.
 This set contains 37 different color schemes.

 Download page: Oxygen Cursors.